arnfred/covid-19/README.md

 * 2020-03-24: Looking at the plot, the 15th and 16th of March stands out and looks to me like numbers of confirmed cases for March 15th were rolled in to the numbers for March 16th.
 The italian figures indicate that a lot of the measures deployed by the italian government only managed to slow down the spread of the virus at best.
 I would have expected to see an effect on confirmed cases from the country wide lock-down happen on March 21st onwards, but so far the few datapoints we have don't show any significant drop in the number of new cases.
 I can't help but wonder if the health care system is under such strain that new cases only get registered a significant while after showing symptoms, increasing the delay between policy measures being implemented and their effect in the numbers of confirmed cases.

 * 2020-03-25: I start notice a drop in confirmed cases that my brain is keen to associate with the lockdown, but with only two datapoints,  I think it's better to wait a bit and see if it continues for another couple of days before getting too optimistic.
+* 2020-03-30: The confirmed case rate in Italy has stayed stable since the lock-down, a pattern that was also seen in Wuhan.
+In China it took around 2 weeks before the number of daily confirmed cases had halved after the lockdown had set in.

 ## Spain